-Contact John Kendall, (901) 333-4122, for college-parallel area of emphasis advising and transfer information.
+Contact the Education Department, (901) 333-5345, for collegeparallel area of emphasis advising and transfer information.
 Students should check course recommendations with the college or university to which they intend to transfer for a baccalaureate degree.
 The receiving institution always makes the final decision about transferability of credits.